 - Soil conditions: Slightly acidic fertile well-drained soil.

-- Bloom times: From early spring to late summer, and some varieties even bloom well into fall.
+- Bloom times: From spring to late summer, and some varieties even bloom well into fall.

-Plan For at Least one inch of water a week
+Step 2: Plan For at least one inch of water a week

 Clematis require evenly moist water during the growing season and do not work well during droughts.
 Plan for at least 1 inch of water a week either through rain or manual watering.
 In hot, dry zones or warm summers, clematis may require more water.
 It is essential to keep a close eye on your Clematis plants during the summer heat when drought conditions can cause stress to the plants and make them more respectable to diseases like wilt.